outpaddling/LPJS/README.md

 - Job accounting (maintaining records of completed jobs)

-This does not preclude support for operating system specific features such as cgroups, NUMA, etc. but all such features will be optional, implemented and installed separately as 3rd-party plugins.
+This does not preclude support for operating system specific features such as cgroups, CUDA, FreeBSD jails, NUMA, etc. but all such features are optional, implemented and installed separately as 3rd-party plugins.

 ## Design and Implementation